theupdateframework/pep-on-pypi-with-tuf/README.rst

 2. A new timestamped consistent snapshot MUST be issued.

-If a threshold number of *timestamp*, *snapshot*, or *binned* keys have been compromised, then PyPI MUST take the following steps:
+If a threshold number of *timestamp*, *snapshot*, or *bins* keys have been compromised, then PyPI MUST take the following steps:

 1. Revoke the *timestamp*, *snapshot* and *targets* role keys from the *root* role.
 This is done by replacing the compromised *timestamp*, *snapshot* and *targets* keys with newly issued keys.

-2. Revoke the *binned* keys from the *targets* role by replacing their keys with newly issued keys.
+2. Revoke the *bins* keys from the *targets* role by replacing their keys with newly issued keys.
 Sign the new *targets* role metadata and discard the new keys (because, as we explained earlier, this increases the security of *targets* metadata).

-4. All targets of the *binned* roles SHOULD be compared with the last known good consistent snapshot where none of the *timestamp*, *snapshot*, or *binned* keys were known to have been compromised.
+4. All targets of the *bins* roles SHOULD be compared with the last known good consistent snapshot where none of the *timestamp*, *snapshot*, or *bins* keys were known to have been compromised.
 Added, updated or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
-After ensuring the integrity of all *binned* targets, the *binned* metadata MUST be regenerated.
+After ensuring the integrity of all *bins* targets, the *bins* metadata MUST be regenerated.

-5. The *binned* metadata MUST have their version numbers incremented, expiry times suitably extended and signatures renewed.
+5. The *bins* metadata MUST have their version numbers incremented, expiry times suitably extended and signatures renewed.

 6. A new timestamped consistent snapshot MUST be issued.